 The Company performs an ongoing credit evaluation of its strategic partners' financial conditions and generally does not require collateral to secure accounts receivable from its strategic partners.
-The Company's exposure to credit risk associated with non-payment will be affected principally by conditions or occurrences within Millennium Pharmaceuticals, Inc., a wholly-owned subsidiary of Takeda Pharmaceutical Company Ltd. ("Takeda") and Vertex Pharmaceuticals Incorporated ("Vertex").
-Takeda accounted for approximately 36% and 80% of total revenues for the three months ended September 30, 2020 and September 30, 2019 respectively and approximately 24% and 0% of total revenues for the three months ended September 30, 2019, respectively.
-Vertex accounted for approximately 64% and 0% of total revenues for the three months ended September 30, 2019, respectively and approximately 64% and 0% of total revenues for the three months ended September 30, 2019, respectively and approximately 64% and 0% of total revenues for the three months ended September 30, 2019, respectively and approximately 64% and 0% of total revenues for the three months ended September 30, 2019, respectively and approximately 47% and 0% for the nine months ended September 30, 2020 and September 30, 2019, respectively.
+The Company's exposure to credit risk associated with non-payment will be affected principally by conditions or occurrences within Millennium Pharmaceuticals, Inc., a wholly-owned subsidiary of Takeda Pharmaceutical Company Ltd. ("Takeda"), Vertex Pharmaceuticals Incorporated ("Vertex") and Bristol Myers Squibb Company ("Bristol Myers Squibb" or "BMS").
+Takeda accounted for approximately 7% and 8% of total revenues for the three months ended March 31, 2021 and 2020, respectively.
+Vertex accounted for approximately 63% and 35% of total revenues for the three months ended March 31, 2021 and 2020, respectively.
+BMS accounted for approximately 30% and 0% of total revenue for the three months ended March 31, 2021 and 2020, respectively.